Vision Language Modeling of Content, Distortion and Appearance for Image Quality Assessment: SLIQUE

 For image content description text, we adopt the textual template format of ``A photo of a(n) $\left \{s \right \} $", where $\left \{s \right \} $ is given by the scene label or object label of the image.
 This template allows us to summarize the overall content information of the image based on $\left \{s \right \} $.
 Fortunately, most images collected above contain scene or object labels.
 For the images without semantic labels, we obtain their content description texts by employing the image captioning method in \cite{mokady2021clipcap}.
+To ensure the quality and consistency of the caption, we apply length-based filtering to eliminate excessively short or long captions.
+Subsequently, we conduct a manual review to verify the accuracy and relevance of the captions.

 For the images containing synthetic distortions, we annotate them with their distortion labels.
 We observe that some distortion types give rise to very similar visual appearances, such as Gaussian blur and lens blur.
 Thus, when preparing textual descriptions of synthetic distortions, due to the similarity of the languages in the visual senses, we combine the 25 distortion types from the KADIS dataset into 19 types (details in Appendix A in the supplementary materials) .
 Thus, there are a total of 95 kinds of distortion (19 types × 5 degrees).
 For each of these 19 distortion types, we design a set of 10 possible descriptive phrases for it (see Appendix A in the supplementary materials).
 For each of the 5 degrees of distortion, we design a list of adjectives, adverbs, and quantifiers for it as well (see Appendix A in the supplementary materials).
 To annotate the images with synthetic distortions, we designed one list of phrases describing distortion types and another list of adjectives, adverbs, and quantifiers describing the degree of distortions.
 To annotate an image, we randomly select a phrase from the list corresponding to the distortion type and choose another from the list corresponding to the degree of distortion.